ssahadevan-mendix/aws-mendix-quickstart/README.md

    Install the Mendix components on the cluster using the instructions here - https://docs.mendix.com/developerportal/deploy/private-cloud-cli-non-interactive

    Install and configure with the GUI (https://docs.mendix.com/developerportal/deploy/private-cloud-cluster/#4-installing-and-configuring-the-mendix-operator)

+## Troubleshooting

+### If loki-stack is in pending state
+    May be because add-ons are required in the eks cluster.
+Try running
+    1. utils/fix-pvc.sh
+    2. Uninstall and Install the loki stack again.